Growing rhubarb is so easy, everyone should have a plant or two! And when the rhubarb plants emerge, it’s a sure sign of spring!

-Where It’s Grown
+Where Rhubarb’s Grown

-How to Start It
+How to Start Growing Rhubarb

 The corms should be planted about 3 or 4 inches deep with the buds a couple of inches below the soil surface.
-Many seed suppliers carry rhubarb or you can get some from a friends rhubarb patch.
+Many seed suppliers carry rhubarb or you can get some from a friend’s rhubarb patch.

-First Year Care
+First Year Rhubarb Plant Care

-The first year after planting, none of the stalks should be harvested.
-The plant should be allowed to use all its energy establishing a strong root system.
+The first year after planting rhubarb, none of the stalks should be harvested.
+The plant(s) should be allowed to use all its energy to establish a strong root system.
 Removing stalks in the first year causes the plant to expend energy for leafy top growth instead.

-Harvest can start the second year after planting, but be sure to cut off any flower stalks immediately.
-The plant will expend a considerable amount of its energy producing flowers, but since we want the stalks, the flowers should be removed.
+You can start harvesting rhubarb the second year after planting but be sure to cut off any flower stalks (see the photo below of a flower stalk) immediately.
+The plant will expend a considerable amount of its energy-producing flowers, but since we want the stalks, the flowers should be removed.

 Insects and Diseases